-Using Qantas Points or Asia Miles to get to Italy with Qatar Airways, Cathay Pacific and other oneworld partner airlines
+Using Qantas Points or Asia miles to get to Italy with Qatar Airways, Cathay Pacific and other oneworld partner airlines

 Qantas Points can also be used for oneworld partner airlines, and when using frequent flyer points for flights to Italy, this would be Qatar Airways and Cathay Pacific as the primary one stop options.

-Asia Miles is a partner of many credit card rewards programs which are more flexible than earning Qantas Points directly.
+Cathay is a partner of many credit card rewards programs which are more flexible than earning Qantas Points directly.
 More on flexible points programs here.